Web3-Pi/setup-guide/docs/GetStart/pair-devices.md

     ```

 ![Sample Raspberry Pi Imager configuration](../img/img-raspberry-imager-example-consensus.png)

+!!! warning "Important note"
+    After installation, the SSH username will be **ethereum**, and the password will also be **ethereum**.
+All other users will be disabled.

 _If some steps remain unclear, you can visit the [Raspberry Pi "getting started" page](https://www.raspberrypi.com/documentation/computers/getting-started.html) for more information on Imager settings and usage._